daveredfern/daveredfern/content/uses.md

 ## This website {#website}

 This site is built with [Jekyll](https://jekyllrb.com/) and deployed to [Netlify](https://www.netlify.com/).

-The forms are managed and processed by [Netlify Forms](https://www.netlify.com/products/forms/).
-I collect analytics anonymously using [Netlify Analytics](https://www.netlify.com/products/analytics/).
+I collect analytics anonymously using [Fathom Analytics](https://usefathom.com/ref/ZIAIFM).
+It’s an awesome little webapp that helps me learn what people enjoy to read without infringing on their privacy.
+Shameless plug but [here’s a referral link](https://usefathom.com/ref/ZIAIFM) for $10 off free to try it.

 Almost all of the images are hosted on [Cloudinary](https://cloudinary.com/).

 The code is stored in [Github](https://github.com/).

 For more information, you can [see my style guide](/style-guide/).